Chaichas/Debugger_AISE/README.md

 	make Display_Function_Name
 	make Run_Display_Function_Name

+To run the program analyzer, containing shared libraries, environment variables as well as function names for a given C program:

+	make Run_Prog_Analyzer

 The c test program defined here is "prog_loop.c".
 However, it is possible to change it in the makefile.

 To test the C program output:

 	make test_program
+	./test_program

 To execute the breakpoint library defined in the "lib" folder":

-	make debugger_library.i
+	make debugger_library.a

-To run the debugger:
+To run the debugger using an entry point address:

 	make test_program
-	make debbuger_bp

-To run the debugger which the breakpoint created on a defined address:

-	make test_program
 	readelf -h prog_loop
-	make Run_Breakpoint
+	./debbuger_bp test_program (Entry point address)

 To clean everything:

 	make clean

-To make everything:
+To make all:

 	make all